What You Measure Matters

 Environment-Specific Selection

-In a feedlot scenario, progeny from Bull B will outgain those from Bull A. But in a grass-only environment, it’s the opposite—Bull A’s offspring will outperform Bull B’s.
+In a feedlot scenario, progeny from Bull B will outgain those from Bull A. But in a grass only environment, it is the opposite.
+Bull A’s offspring will outperform Bull B’s.

-That’s because cattle bred like Bull B have enormous daily requirements just to maintain condition.
-On pasture alone, they often struggle—unless the rancher turns to heavy feed supplementation, which is rarely profitable and often not even feasible in many parts of the world.
+That is because cattle bred like Bull B have enormous daily requirements just to maintain condition.
+On pasture alone, they often struggle unless the rancher turns to heavy feed supplementation, which is rarely profitable and often not even feasible in many parts of the world.

-Take a 15-month-old bull and his 15-month-old full-sister out of fertile, function-based bloodlines.
+Take a 15 month old bull and his 15 month old full sister out of fertile, function based bloodlines.
 Put them both into a performance test alongside generic cattle.
-That young bull might rank middle-of-the-road on growth—but his IMF score will likely suffer due to testosterone.
-Meanwhile, his sister may appear below average in frame and growth, but she’ll show a much higher IMF value.
+That young bull might rank middle of the road on growth but his IMF score will likely suffer due to testosterone.
+Meanwhile, his sister may appear below average in frame and growth but she will show a much higher IMF value.

 Same genetics.
 Two very different outcomes.
-That’s not a flaw in the cattle—it’s a flaw in the model.
+That is not a flaw in the cattle it is a flaw in the model.

 The Bos Sires Standard

-If your goals line up with that… maybe it’s time we talked.
+If your goals line up with that maybe it is time we talked.